 8. Keep learning and improving

-Freelance writing is a constantly evolving industry, and it’s important to stay up-to-date on the latest trends and best practices.
+The freelance writing business is always changing, so it’s important to know what the latest trends and best practices are.
 This means continuously learning and improving your writing skills.

 You can do this by reading industry blogs and publications, attending writing workshops and conferences, and staying active in online writing communities.
 You can also consider taking online writing courses or earning a writing certification to demonstrate your expertise to potential clients.